-As a rule, the head light shall be adjusted so that the light is directed at the road at a slightly oblique angle, but not so far forward as to be a nuisance to other road users.
+As a rule, the head light shall be adjusted so that the light is directed at the road at a slightly oblique angle ("Fig. 1/ Light adjustment" on page 41), but not so far forward as to be a nuisance to other road users.
 Please take note that some countries (Germany) only permit the operation of head lights that have been awarded a "K" test mark.